-Irish Setters resemble their English and Gordon cousins in some ways, but tend to be a bit less assertive.
-They can have a stubborn streak, but mostly are agreeable dogs that react quickly and respond well to obedience training.
+Irish Setters resemble their English and Gordon cousins in some ways, but tend to be less assertive.
+The Irish Setter can have a stubborn streak, but mostly are agreeable dogs that react quickly and respond well to obedience training.

 Though they’re naturally alert dogs, Irish Setters don’t make great watchdogs.
 They are more likely to greet any strangers (with licks and kisses) than to set off an alarm.
 But it’s this same trait that makes them fantastic family pets.

 They love friends and strangers alike, and generally get along well with both children and other pets.
-However, keep an eye out when they’re around smaller animals, as there can be a latent prey drive due to their breeding and work history.
+But, keep an eye out when they’re around smaller animals, as there may be a prey drive due to their breeding and work history.